MohamedLEGH/phd_thesis/template/chapter/peertopeer.typ

 // airdrop
 // AirTag

 All of the peer-to-peer networks discussed so far are built on top of the IP layer, and therefore operate as overlay networks — virtual topologies that sit above the underlying Internet infrastructure.
 Later in this chapter, we will examine in detail how overlay networks function.
-It is worth noting, however, that decentralised communication networks can also be deployed without relying on the Internet — for instance, through Wi-Fi Direct #footnote[https://en.wikipedia.org/wiki/Wi-Fi_Direct] to form local mesh networks #footnote[https://en.wikipedia.org/wiki/Mesh_networking], via 5G Device-to-Device (D2D) communication, or even using technologies such as Bluetooth Mesh #footnote[https://en.wikipedia.org/wiki/Bluetooth_mesh_networking].
+It is worth noting, however, that decentralised communication networks can also be deployed without relying on the Internet — for instance, through Wi-Fi Direct #footnote[https://en.wikipedia.org/wiki/Wi-Fi_Direct] to form local mesh networks #footnote[https://en.wikipedia.org/wiki/Mesh_networking], via 5G Device-to-Device (D2D) communication, or even using technologies such as Bluetooth Mesh #footnote[https://en.wikipedia.org/wiki/Bluetooth_mesh_networking] or Meshtatic #footnote[https://meshtastic.org/].

 == Structured vs Unstructured Networks
 // Chord, Pastry, Kademlia